Poisoning at a glance

 - Watery eye

 - Sensitivity to light

 - Jaundice (yellow mucous membranes) which may be due to liver damage or destruction of the red blood cells (hemolytic anemia)

 For cats who have ingested organophosphates or carbamates, which are insecticides, there is an acronym to describe symptoms:

-Any kind of poisoning should be seen by a veterinarian.
+Always seek immediate veterinary attention if the cat has been exposed to a poison.
 In the meantime, remove your cat from the source of poisoning.
 Call your vet to let them know you are coming in and what poison your cat has ingested.
 He may give you some instructions over the phone.

-Any contamination of the coat should also be removed with a cloth.
-Do not use soap and/or water until you have spoken to your veterinarian.
+- Any contamination of the coat should also be removed with a cloth.
+Do not use soap and water until you have spoken to your veterinarian.